 What about credibility?
 Does allowing employees to send email addresses from [email protected] present a professional image for your organization.

 The solution might be obvious but companies still need to reinforce it

 First and foremost, setting strict policies against the use of personal email for business is the only course of action but despite all the reasons why company business should only be done through company email, users will still take the path of least resistance and use whatever email is most straightforward for them.
 The burden falls to the company, then, to make sure that the “path of least resistance” is the right path.

 Companies can be proactive and ensure that remote or field employees can easily access company email systems using their own devices.
 Webmail interfaces are easy to set-up, and any compliance capture will see and preserve those mails even when sent from a home pc, laptop, smartphone or tablet.
 When composing a new email, particularly on mobiles, employees need to be reminded to always choose the company email address, not their personal one.
 For non-employees such as contractors and consultants, the issue is the same.
 If the contractor or consultant is doing business on behalf of the company, then it’s a smart step to provide a company email address for them and enforce strict guidelines on using this is part of the arrangement.

 IT departments should always be able to retain central control and visibility of all emails being sent or received on the company’s behalf to avoid the problems that result from business being conducted from personal email accounts, but it does require some simple policies and an IT organization that is both proactive and persistent.
 The problem might not go away entirely, but it will be a nominal problem, not a big one.

 Barracuda offers a number of email and information management solutions to help organizations centralize and control their business data and minimize corporate and legal risk.
-Find out more about Barracuda’s Data Protection Plus and Total Threat Protection Programs.
+Find out more about Barracuda security and data protection solutions at our corporate site here.